Keflavík ÍF: Basketball

-Keflavík's basketball subdivision, Körfuknattleiksdeild Keflavíkur, is one of the most successful basketball clubs in Iceland with its men's and women's teams winning multiple titles over the years.
+Keflavík's basketball teams are one of the most successful basketball teams in Iceland with its men's and women's teams winning multiple national championships and cup titles over the years.
 The club also runs successful youth teams.
 The total number of titles won by the club is an Icelandic record, with around 200 national titles and cup wins in all age groups.
 The teams play their games at the TM Arena in Reykjanesbær.

 Men's basketball

 The Keflavík men's basketball team has won the fourth most Icelandic championships with 9 titles.
 They currently play in Úrvalsdeild karla.

 Women's basketball

-Keflavík's women's basketball team is the most successful women's basketball team in Iceland with 16 national championship.
-They currently play in Úrvalsdeild kvenna and are the reigning national champions and cup champions.
+Keflavík's women's basketball team is the most successful women's basketball team in Iceland with 17 national championship.
+They currently play in Úrvalsdeild kvenna.

 Football

 Men's football

 The Keflavík men's football team has played in the Icelandic football league since 1956 and won the national championship four times, in 1964, 1969, 1971, 1973.